 Divorce Means One of Us is Moving Out

-Five ways to help your children with this critical transition
+Five ways to help your children through divorce

 Whether one parent is keeping the matrimonial home or if both are moving, this transition will be difficult for the whole family.

-As adults, it’s easy to get caught up in the business of moving and forget how this might be affecting your children.
+As adults, it’s easy to get caught up in moving and forget how this might affect your children.
 Keep these strategies in mind to help children understand and adjust to “the move”.

 1. Communicate ahead of time